MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *4_point_symmetric_simple_maxima_data.csv*

 As the name suggests, this data is a simple dataset that consists of 4 points.
 The peak is not one of the 4 points.
-The dataset is 'simple' though due to it being symmetric about a single peak at the X axis and thus represents a simple maxima.
-This dataset though does show that the algorithm can handle data that has negative X values.
-It's a simple test case for the most part, but tests basic functionality.
-We do not know the exact location of the maximum though because an equation was not used to provide the points.
+The dataset is 'simple' though due to it being symmetric about a single peak at the x-axis and thus represents a simple maxima.
+So this tests basic functionality.
+We will not know the exact y value of the maximum though because an equation was not used to provide the points.

 So here are the arbitrary points I chose, plotted with an online polynomial solver & plotting program (i.e. https://arachnoid.com/polysolve).